Last Updated: October 3, 2025

 What is Lori Loughlin's Net Worth?

-Lori Loughlin is an American actress, model, and producer who has a net worth of $70 million.
+Lori Loughlin is an American actress, model, convicted felon, and producer who has a net worth of $80 million.
 That is a combined net worth with her fashion designer/co-conspirator husband, Mossimo Giannulli.
+In October 2025, the couple announced they were living apart and taking a break from their marriage.

 In 2014, Loughlin joined the cast of the Hallmark Channel's popular drama series "When Calls the Heart," portraying the role of Abigail Stanton, a teacher and community pillar in a frontier town.
 Her portrayal of Abigail resonated with viewers, further solidifying her position as a cherished television presence.